During your freelance career, you’ll almost certainly work with a content management system (CMS).

 If you’re at the point where you want to get more acquainted with CMS technology, turn your attention to open-source options first.
-After all, it could be nearly useless to invest in a license for a proprietary CMS and then discover that none of your current clients use it and it’s not likely your future ones will either.
+After all, it could be nearly useless to invest in a license for a proprietary CMS and then discover that none of your current clients uses it and it’s not likely your future ones will either.

-3) Not All CMS Platforms Are For Outward-Facing Text Content
+3. Not All CMS Platforms Are for Outward-Facing Text Content

-When many people think of a CMS, it’s a web content management system (WCMS) that comes to mind.
+When many people freelancers think of a CMS, it’s a web content management system (WCMS) that comes to mind.
 That’s the tool that allows a freelance blogger to add more content to their site, for example.
 But, there are other CMS choices you should know about, too.
 If you find one meant for digital asset management (DAM), it’s associated with managing graphics and multimedia rather than text.

-Or, you may eventually deal with an enterprise content management (ECM).
+Or, you may eventually deal with enterprise content management (ECM).
 It takes a global approach to content management within an organization by consolidating all the internal information possessed by that entity, even extending to emails and conversations occurring on instant messaging platforms.